RobinSchmidt/RobsClapStuff/ReadMe.md

 is going on here.
 I tend to use the term framework whenever I deal with some re-usable library code where the client code needs to implement functionality that the library code calls.
-In a "toolkit", on the other hand, the flow of control is usually the other way around: client code calls functions or uses classes from the library.
+In a "toolkit", on the other hand, the flow of control is usually the other way around: client code calls functions or instantiates classes from the library.
 Frameworks invert this control flow.
 This is sometimes called the "Hollywood principle" ("Don't call us - we will call you") and is, in my opinion, the hallmark of frameworks.
 In object oriented frameworks, the way this works is usually that the client code derives a subclass from some library-provided baseclass and overrides one or more of its virtual functions.
 This is the case here - therefore, I guess one could call my set of wrapper classes a "mini-framework".
 In particular, in the file:

 > RobsClapHelpers/ClapPluginClasses.h